bsoelch/ConcatLang/Readme.md

 sum proc int ... => int :
   int count =: ## save Number of arguments
   0 int res =:
-  while count 0 > :
+  while count 0 > do
     res + res = ## add top-element on the stack to res count 1 - count = ##reduce count by 1
   end